This article originally appeared on TeenWire.org

 One thing is for sure — Tupac still has the power to touch the minds of millions with his forceful, charismatic delivery of pure genius.
 Tupac's crew, the Outlawz, effectively compliments his ideologies and diverse messages with talented raps of their own.
-In fact, next to the Killuminati: The 7 Day Theory album, Still I Rise featuring the Outlawz is arguably Tupac's tightest production to date.
+In fact, next to the Killuminati: The 7 Day Theory or All Eyez on Me albums, Still I Rise featuring the Outlawz is arguably Tupac's tightest production to date.
 The Outlawz released their album, Ride Wit Us Or Collide Wit Us, in 2000.
 Breathing or not, Tupac continues to live in the hip-hop community through his albums, his mother's record label, and the Outlawz.

 Tupac still has the power to touch the minds of millions.

 If Tupac has passed on, how has he continued to deliver hundreds of lyrical verses?
 Simple.
 Because of his astonishing dedication to music, he left behind a body of work not yet released.
-Established hip-hop artists and film colleagues (we can't forget his films!) all commented on his astounding work ethic.
+His prolific writing led him to recording hundreds of unreleased songs which are being used by upcoming producers and high-profile artists as guest spots on their albums.
+Established hip-hop artists and film colleagues (we can't forget his films!) all commented on his astounding work ethic as intimidating and monumental.
 Pac's label mate Snoop Doggy Dogg said in numerous interviews that he wished to one day duplicate the amount of dedication Tupac gave to recording music and acting.